 The accompanying unaudited condensed consolidated financial statements include the accounts of the Company and our wholly owned subsidiaries.
 These financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information.
 The Condensed Consolidated Balance Sheet as of December 29, 2016 has been derived from the audited Consolidated Balance Sheet for the fiscal year then ended.
-The interim condensed consolidated financial statements should be read together with the audited consolidated financial statements and related footnote disclosures included in the Company's final prospectus, dated April 26, 2017 and filed with the Securities and Exchange Commission (the "SEC") in accordance with Rule 424(b) of the Securities Act of 1933 on April 28, 2017 (the "Prospectus").
+The interim condensed consolidated financial statements should be read together with the audited consolidated financial statements and related footnote disclosures included in the Company's final prospectus, dated July 20, 2017 and filed with the Securities and Exchange Commission (the "SEC") in accordance with Rule 424(b) of the Securities Act of 1933 on July 20, 2017.
 Unless otherwise noted, all amounts disclosed are stated before consideration of income taxes.
-Unless indicated otherwise, the information in this quarterly report on Form 10-Q (the "Quarterly Report") has been adjusted to give effect to a 321.820-for-one stock split of our common stock effected on April 24, 2017 (the "Stock Split").
-See Note 8, Subsequent Events-Amendment of Certificate of Incorporation, to our unaudited condensed consolidated financial statements for additional information on the Stock Split.
+Unless indicated otherwise, the information in this quarterly report on Form 10-Q (the "Quarterly Report") has been adjusted to give effect to a 321.820 for one stock split of the Company's outstanding common stock, which was approved by the Company's board of directors and shareholders on April 13, 2017.
+321.820-for-one stock split of our common stock effected on April 24, 2017.